Subscribe To This Site

 In 1957 Johannes Juul built the first modern turbine, the Gedser, which is not dissimilar to ones still used today.

 Now modern wind turbines harvest electrical energy from the wind, using a variety of sizes and designs.
 In the UK the wind energy industry is growing at 30% per year and new turbines are being installed at a prodigious rate (though some would say "- not fast enough!").
+The benefits of wind power are controversial, to say the least, as many people have issues with their visual impact upon the landscape.

 Modern wind power

-Modern wind turbines are an entirely different matter as compared to the windmills of old.
-Many of the turbines are enormous.
-The areas occupied are huge, too in many cases.
-Now gigantic "arrays" are being planned across the world.
 Here in Britain there is the London Array off the coast of Kent and two giant arrays off the coast of Wales.
 The London Array will generate over 1 gigawatt of energy (1000 megawatts).
 The turbines, costing in excess of £2bn to buy and install, will stand on the seabed.
 Each is 87 metres tall - they will clear the wave tops by more than 200 feet, (as the North Sea is quite shallow for the most part).
-The power supplied by the London Array alone will be enough to service 3/4 million homes' energy needs.
+The power supplied by the London Array alone will be enough to service 3/4 million homes' energy needs, so many people will directly experience the benefits of wind power in the near future.

 Firms such as Siemens and E-on have recognised the many benefits of wind power and are now moving towards large-scale projects.
 Coastal and maritime projects are becoming more common as there is no need to fight for approval against local opposition.

-The advantages of wind power are as yet not appreciated by all; wind turbines are perceived as noisy and unsightly by a significant proportion of people.
+However, the advantages of wind power are as yet not appreciated by all; wind turbines are perceived as noisy and unsightly by a significant proportion of people.
 Many time-consuming and expensive battles have been fought between developers and local people over the installation of wind turbines.
 In Britain many local authorities have been unwilling to grant planning permission to onshore projects because of perceived difficulties with local opposition.

 Sea power